Program

 The development of the Australian Safety Assessment Program (AuSAP) involved nearly 12 months of research and investigation (2020/2021) into standards, regulations, policy, programs and products.

-The review included understanding prescribing practices of Australian allied health professionals and our knowledge about the safety and performance of restraint options outlined in AS/NZS 4370, including:
+The review included understanding prescribing practices of Australian allied health professionals and our knowledge about the safety and performance of the vehicle restraint systems used by children and young people with disabilities and medical conditions, including:

 Scope of work

-The review identified that AuSAP should include special purpose car seats, modified car seats and harnesses/vests.
+The review identified that AuSAP should include special purpose car seats, modified car seats, specialty harnesses/vests and lie flat child restraints.

 Australian standard car seats were not included as they are already supported by Australian/New Zealand standards, and the Child Restraint Evaluation Program.

-The Expert Committee identified significant gaps in research and knowledge relating to modified car seats and harnesses/vests, requiring further research prior to assessment and testing.
-Therefore AuSAP’s first assessment activities focused on special purpose car seats.
+The Expert Committee identified significant gaps in research and knowledge relating to modified car seats and specialty harnesses/vests, requiring further research prior to assessment and testing.
+Therefore AuSAP’s initial assessment activities focused on special purpose car seats and lie flat child restraints.

 Special purpose car seats